Thinking of visiting Death Valley but you only have a day? No worries, a day in Death Valley National Park is possible.

 Restroom: Porta Potty-type restroom available at the parking lot

 Just off the parking lot is a boardwalk that slopes down into the salt flats of Badwater Basin.
-Walk as far as you’d like around the lake or the salt flats.
+Walk as far as you’d like around the salt flats.
 Be careful as there are places that sink in when you step on it.
 Keep to the worn paths and you’ll be fine.

 author near lake manly in death valley